Elomeryx

 Elomeryx is an extinct genus of artiodactyl ungulate, and is among the earliest known anthracotheres.
 The genus was extremely widespread, first being found in Asia in the middle Eocene, in Europe during the latest Eocene, and having spread to North America by the early Oligocene.
-It is closely related to cows, pigs, deer, cetaceans, and possibly hippopotamuses.
+The closest living relatives of the Elomeryx are said suids, and hippopotamids (hippopotami and cetaceans).

 Elomeryx was about 1.5 m in body length, and had a long, vaguely horse-like head.
 It had small tusks which it used to uproot plants, and spoon-shaped incisors ideal for pulling and cropping water plants.
 Elomeryx had five-toed hind legs and four-toed front legs, resulting in wide feet which made it easier to walk on soft mud.
 It probably had similar habits to the modern hippopotamus, to which it may have been related.